AnyLog-co/documentation/anylog commands.md

 partition lsl_demo * using timestamp by month
 </pre>

-## Retrieving information on existence and configuration of partitions on the node
+## partitions status and configurations

 The following command lists the partitions configurations:
 <pre>